gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Use metaphors.

 ### So, it's all About Human Interaction
-Be kind and treat each other with [consideration and respect] (https://www.youtube.com/watch?v=oq42E51Ufnk).
+Be kind and treat each other with [consideration and respect](https://www.youtube.com/watch?v=oq42E51Ufnk).
 Make people feel safe to contribute, and welcome and reward all forms of contribution, including questions.
 It is okay not to know something or not to understand it.
 Be a hero and ask the first question to make others feel confident as well.